THE WRITING RETREAT

 The goal of the Writing Retreat is rapid production of a first draft—not the careful editing and refining of a final draft.
 Everyone at the Writing Retreat (including staff) choose a specific numerical goal for what they’ll write during the month.
 Then they turn off their inner editors and focus on hitting their daily word count.
 That’s how we roll at the Writing Retreat.

 During the Writing Retreat, students write at their own time, place, and pace.
 But perhaps more important than the actual writing is the Writing Retreat community itself.
 Where else can you live in a diverse group of fellow peers and adult staff who embrace self-directed learning?

-Our group will spend five weeks living at the High Desert Center just above Paonia, Colorado (location map).
+Our group will spend four weeks living at the High Desert Center just above Paonia, Colorado (location map).
 Tucked between the mountains and the desert, Paonia is a picturesque small town in a valley full of organic farms, orchards, ranches, coal mines, and diverse, community-minded people.
 The property is located a mile and a half above town.
 We’ll offer daily shuttles to town, or it’s a short walk to access the local cafes, shops, and library.
 The property offers an incredible place to live, grow, write, and explore with access to hiking trails, stunning views, gardens, and neighboring goats.

 Many non-writing activities also take place at the Writing Retreat: not only the “twists” described above but we’ll watch movies, journey into town, organize talent shows and story nights, do readings from our manuscripts, and learn constellations around the campfire.
 Students at the Writing Retreat are free to create spontaneous fun for themselves, whether it’s offering “free hugs” downtown, organizing write-ins at a nearby farm, recording music, or making friends in town.
 The lightly structured nature of the retreat makes this kind of spontaneous adventure possible; the adventure fuels our community; and the community fuels our writing.